-- (6) Where a tenancy becomes a tenancy to which this section applies by virtue of section 143C(3) of the Housing Act 1996 (demoted tenancies: change of landlord), the statement under subsection (2) must be given within the period of 28 days beginning with the date on which the new landlord becomes the landlord under the tenancy. - (7) In any other case where a tenancy becomes a tenancy to which this section applies, the statement under subsection (2) must be given within the period of 28 days beginning with the date on which the tenancy becomes an assured tenancy. - (8) Where a landlord has entered into a contract with a person which requires that person to ensure compliance with this section (whether or not this section is referred to individually), subsection (2) also applies to that person, as it applies to the landlord. - (9) Regulations under this section - (a) may make different provision for different purposes; - (b) are to be made by statutory instrument. - (10) A statutory instrument containing regulations under this section is subject to annulment in pursuance of a resolution of either House of Parliament."
+- (6) Where a landlord has entered into a contract with a person which requires that person to ensure compliance with this section (whether or not this section is referred to individually), subsection (2) also applies to that person, as it applies to the landlord. - (7) Regulations under this section are to be made by statutory instrument. - (8) A statutory instrument containing regulations under this section is subject to annulment in pursuance of a resolution of either House of Parliament."

-14 Other duties
+13 Other duties

-In the 1988 Act, after section 16D (inserted by section 13 of this Act) insert -
+In the 1988 Act, after section 16D (inserted by section 12 of this Act) insert -